tomgavris/AI_Accelerator_MsC/README.md

 **SRAM:** This is a standard SRAM that takes in SRAM_WIDTH bits and outputs data of the same size.

-**Concatenation module:** Despite not being a memory element itself, this module belongs in this file since it find itself in the memory data path.
-It concatenates the data coming into the accelerator and hands them to the SP, where they are stored.
+**Concatenation module:** Despite not being a memory element itself, this module belongs in this file since its only use is concatenating incoming activation data and feeding them to the SP.